bellmcp/Knights-Tour-Solver/README.md

 # Future Ideas Include

-* Add an ability to customize.
+* Add an ability to customize a different sizes chessboards.
 * Implement other algorithms such as Brute-force algorithm, Common backtracking algorithm, Divide and conquer algorithms etc.
 * Improve performance and reliability.